better-auth/better-auth/README.md

 ### Why Better Auth?

-Auth feels like a partially solved problem in the ecosystem, existing open-source libraries often require a lot of additional code for anything beyond a simple login.
-Third-party services, while convenient, comes with its own set of problems.
+> Auth feels like a partially solved problem in the ecosystem.
+Existing open-source libraries often require a lot of additional code for anything beyond a simple login.
+Third-party services, while convenient, comes with their own set of problems.
 And obviously, these services aren't free and can get really expensive.

-Better auth is born out of these frustrations.
+> Better auth is born out of these frustrations.
 It aims to provides a comprehensive authentication library from the core accompanied by a growings plugin ecosystem, that allows you to add many auth related features in short amount of time.

 ### General Goals